OuhscBbmc/data-science-practices-1/ch-acknowledgements.md

 Acknowledgements {#acknowledgements}
 ====================================

-The authors thank all our colleauges for the discussions and experiences about data science that lead to this book.
+The authors thank all our colleagues for the discussions and experiences about data science that lead to this book.
 At OUHSC, this includes
 [\@adrose](https://github.com/adrose),
 [\@aggie-dbc](https://github.com/aggie-dbc),
 [\@ARPeters](https://github.com/ARPeters),